shariqiqbal2810/REFIL/README.md

-# AI-QMIX
+# REFIL
-Code for [*AI-QMIX: Attention and Imagination for Dynamic Multi-Agent Reinforcement Learning*](https://arxiv.org/abs/2006.04222) (Iqbal et al., arXiv 2006.04222)
+Code for [*Randomized Entity-wise Factorization for Multi-Agent Reinforcement Learning*](https://arxiv.org/abs/2006.04222) (Iqbal et al., ICML 2021)

 This codebase is built on top of the [PyMARL](https://github.com/oxwhirl/pymarl) framework for multi-agent reinforcement learning algorithms.